sergeil/Moko/README.markdown

 Moko is a lightweight mocking mini-framework that sits on top of PHP5.3+, the main problem Moko is intended to solve is to allow you mocking classes in an efficient way.
 The main thing that differentiates Moko from other existing solutions is that you do not need to learn another DSL, because Moko uses, as someone may say, "dirty" mocking approach which leverages closures(callbacks).
-Moko also has integration also provide some integration with PHPUnit.
+Moko also provides some integration with PHPUnit.

 ### Teaser